 Content: This course deals with the mathematics behind the dynamics of populations; both populations of free-living organisms (from plants to predators) and those that cause disease.
 Once the basic models and concepts have been introduced attention will focus on understanding the many complexities that can arise, such as age-structure, spatial structure, temporal forcing and stochasticity.
 The focus of the course will be how mathematical models can help us both predict the future behaviour of populations and understand their dynamics.

 Research into the dynamics of ecological populations allows us to understand the conservation of endangered species, make predictions about the effects of global climate change and understand the population fluctuations observed in the natural world.
-Work on infectious diseases clearly has important applications to public-health, allowing us to predict the spread of an epidemic (such as Foot-and-Mouth or SARS virus) and determine the effect of control measures.
+Work on infectious diseases clearly has important applications to public-health, allowing us to inform on the spread of an epidemic (such as Foot-and-Mouth disease or SARS-CoV-2) and determine the effect of control measures.

 Throughout, use will be made of examples in the recent literature, with a strong bias towards read-world problems.
 Special attention will be given to the applied use of the models developed and the necessity of good quality biological data and understanding.